ReSummit/Seismos/README.md

 After this, you should not get errors on missing libraries.

 ## Current State of PCBs
 There are column and thumb cluster layouts for 4 and 5 keys (however, thumb cluster can only have 4 max).
-Please check the BOM again to verify as you now need 10 position JST SH connectors.
-9 position JST SH connectors are now deprecated.
+This means you can get a max total of 68 keys, plus two if you are using the rotart encoder as buttons.

 For this release, there are PCBs for 4 and 5 columns.
 Currently, the left, right, and columns are made with a maximum size of 7x5 keys per side.
 Something to know is that due to routing efficiency, the column order is reversed for the right side; however, row number remains the same from top to bottom.

 ## PCB Design Thoughts
 Theoretically, since JST SH connectors are pretty small, we can possibly a maximum of 12 pins, which means that you can get at most ~7 rows per column... if the microcontroller has that many pins!

+Some future design thoughts:
-(NOTE: A suggestion to reduce pin count is to wire the 1x4 keys as a 2x2 key setup to save pins; however, this results in a 2x2n keyboard layout, which will likely be a pain...
-Still interesting though to point out.)
+* A suggestion to reduce pin count is to wire the 1x4 keys as a 2x2 key setup to save pins; however, this results in a 2x2n keyboard layout, which will likely be a pain...
+Still interesting though to point out.
+* ZMK has a pull request that is introducing charlieplexing, which will reduce the pin count.
+If this is done per half, it may be possible to have a 70% keyboard on both sides with 10 rows per column (5 forward diodes, 5 backwards diodes).
+There's quite a lot of room here but currently it is still in development.

 # Important notes for building keyboard